world-bank/unpay-core/doc/translation_process.md

 This directory contains all translations.
 Filenames must adhere to this format:

-    dash_xx_YY.ts or dash_xx.ts
+    unpay_xx_YY.ts or unpay_xx.ts

-#### dash_en.ts (Source file)
+#### unpay_en.ts (Source file)

-`src/qt/locale/dash_en.ts` is treated in a special way.
+`src/qt/locale/unpay_en.ts` is treated in a special way.
 It is used as the source for all other translations.
 Whenever a string in the code is changed this file must be updated to reflect those changes.
 A custom script is used to extract strings from the non-Qt parts.
 This script makes use of `gettext`, so make sure that utility is installed (ie, `apt-get install gettext` on Ubuntu/Debian).
-Once this has been updated, lupdate-qt4 (included in the Qt SDK) is used to update dash_en.ts.
+Once this has been updated, lupdate-qt4 (included in the Qt SDK) is used to update unpay_en.ts.
 Simply run:

-    lupdate-qt4 ./contrib/unpay-qt.pro -ts ./src/qt/locale/dash_en.ts
+    lupdate-qt4 ./contrib/unpay-qt.pro -ts ./src/qt/locale/unpay_en.ts

 ##### Handling of plurals in the source file

 When new plurals are added to the source file, it's important to do the following steps:

-1. Open dash_en.ts in Qt Linguist (also included in the Qt SDK)
+1. Open unpay_en.ts in Qt Linguist (also included in the Qt SDK)
 2. Search for `%n`, which will take you to the parts in the translation that use plurals
 3. Look for empty `English Translation (Singular)` and `English Translation (Plural)` fields
 4. Add the appropriate strings for the singular and plural form of the base string